Float (oceanography): History

 Floating devices with neutral buoyancy were developed independently and simultaneously by Henry Stommel in 1955 and John C. Swallow in 1955.
+However Swallow's design was the first practical one.
 The design of the Swallow float allows it to stabilize itself at a given depth.
-However Swallow's design was the first practical one.

 By late 2004 over 1500 neutrally buoyant floats were drifting at various depths of ocean waters.

 Construction

 These autonomous drifting vehicles typically have aluminum pressure cases on the order of one meter long.
 To change the buoyancy, a pump is used to inflate or deflate an external oil bladder.
 Some floats can detach a ballast to increase its buoyancy, but that can only be done once.
 The weight of a float is about 20 kg without sensors.
 Floats can carry a variety of sensors to collect data.
 A common sensor used is a CTD to collect data about the conductivity, temperature, and depth (which is related to pressure).
 The salinity can be calculated from the measurements taken by the CTD.
 Other sensors used include oxygen, nitrate, sunlight, chlorophyll, and pH sensors.
 Acoustically tracked floats have a hydrophone on them to produce sound.
 Without the sensors, a float can cost about $25,000 US.